datastaxdevs/workshop-graphql-netflix/README.md

 *As show on the picture below.*
 ![image](img/open-playground.png?raw=true)

-> *Note that values in the picture do no reflect the database name `netflix_workshop_db`, reason is we do not reproduce every pictures each time*
+> *Note that values in the picture do no reflect the database name `netflix_workshop_db`, reason is we do not reproduce every picture each time*

 ✅  **Step 3b:** In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below